drazendee/mimmitkoodaa/mimmitkoodaa-intro/part2_helloJavaScript.md

 You'll notice that the text comparison is case sensitive, so "helsinki" is not the same as "Helsinki".*

-**:mag: Got some extra time?** Use your favorite search engine to find away to ignore case sensitivity when comparing text in JavaScript.
+**:mag: Got some extra time?** Search online to find away to ignore case sensitivity when comparing text in JavaScript, for example by making both text strings lowercase first, before comparing.

 At this point, take a breather and congratulate yourself.. and if you're the expressive type whaile your hands in the air :tada::tada::tada: